Are you a fan of moths? If so, you’ll love exploring the diverse types of moths in North Carolina.

 The White-striped Black Moth (Trichodezia albovittata) is one of the most common types of moths in North Carolina.

-These small moths have a wingspan of about a half inch, and their bodies are black with a white stripe down their back.
+These small moths have a wingspan of about half an inch and black bodies with a white stripe down their backs.

 The white stripes can be broken into several small, parallel bands or lines.